Barakzai dynasty: History and background

-Political background
+History

 The Barakzai dynasty was the line of rulers in Afghanistan in the 19th and 20th centuries.
 Following the fall of the Durrani Empire in 1823, chaos reigned in the domains of Ahmad Shah Durrani's Afghan Empire as various sons of Timur Shah struggled for supremacy.
 The Afghan Empire ceased to exist as a single nation state, disintegrating for a brief time into a fragmented collection of small units.
 Dost Mohammad Khan gained preeminence alongside his brother, Sultan Mohammad Khan in 1823.
 Dost Mohammad Khan would found the Barakzai dynasty in about 1837.
 Thereafter, his descendants ruled in direct succession until 1929, when King Amanullah Khan and his brother Inayatullah Khan abdicated and their cousin Mohammed Nadir Shah secured the throne after defeating Habibullah Kalakani.
 The most prominent and powerful sub-clan of the Barakzai Pashtun tribe is the Mohammadzai, from which the 1823–1973 Afghanistan ruling dynasty comes.

-Prior the seizing of the Durrani empire by the Barakzai dynasty, Loy Qandahar was captured by the Dil Brothers, Sardar Pur Dil Khan, Sardar Kohan Dil Khan, Sardar Sher Dil Khan, Sardar Mir Dil Khan, Sardar Rahim Dil Khan, in the year 1818 and declared their independence, which lasted as an independent state until 1855, when Amir Dost Mohammad Khan unified Qandahar with Kabul.
+Prior the seizing of the Durrani empire by the Barakzai dynasty, Loy Qandahar was captured by the Dil Brothers, Sher Dil Khan, Pur Dil Khan, Kohan Dil Khan, Mehr Dil Khan and Rahim Dil Khan, in the year 1818 and declared their independence, which lasted as an independent state until 1855, when Amir Dost Mohammad Khan unified Qandahar with Kabul.

 At the start of Barakzai rule over Emirate of Kabul in March 1823, the Afghans lost their former stronghold of the Peshawar Valley to the Sikh Khalsa Army of Ranjit Singh at the Battle of Nowshera.
 The Afghan forces in the battle were supported by Azim Khan, half-brother of Dost Mohammad Khan.
 During the Barakzai era, Afghanistan saw much of its territory lost to the British in the south and east, Persia in the west, and Russia in the north.
 There were also many conflicts within Afghanistan, including the three major Anglo-Afghan wars and the 1928–29 civil war.